The distribution of syntactic dependency distances: Introduction

 \subsection{On the distribution of syntactic dependency distances}

-The large body of evidence in favor of DDm suggests that there are universal patterns underlying language structure, which abstract from the specific language, and are rather related to the functioning of the brain.
-Understanding the probability distribution of dependency distances, being it an echo of our brains functioning, could shed light on these patterns \citep{Liu2017DependencyDA}.
-Ferrer-i-Cancho -- moving from an entropy maximization argument -- described a dependency’s probability as an exponentially decaying function of distance for sentences of fixed length in Czech and Romanian \citep{ref:Ferrer-i-Cancho2004}.
-However, he made an interesting observation concerning a change in the speed of the decay: the probability of observing a dependency at distance 4-5 or more is higher than expected, in the sense that the decay slows down, which is apparently in contrast with the minimization principle itself.
-Later on, Liu proposed a power-law behaviour to describe the distribution of dependency distances in a Chinese treebank, considering sentences of mixed length \citep{ref:HaitaoLiu}.
-A later cross-linguistic study covering 30 languages identified a power-law distribution for long sentences, and an exponential trend in short ones \citep{LuHaitao:49}, conveying the complexity of the analysed problem.
-Nevertheless, all these distributions have a similar shape, characterized by the dominance of very short distances and a long tail \citep{Jiang2015TheEO}.
-The observed differences could hence derive from systematic discrepancies in sentence lengths, context, and annotation style, which all influence syntactic dependency distances \citep{Jiang2015TheEO}.
-Moreover, power-laws can emerge from mixing other distributions \citep{Stumpf10022012}, for instance from differently parameterized exponentials \citep{riskofmixing}.
-Hence the need -- expressed in various studies \citep{ref:Ferrer-i-Cancho2004, riskofmixing, Jiang2015TheEO} -- to find the common ground of these results, analyzing the distribution of dependency distances while accounting for all these factors: considering both mixed and fixed sentence lengths in a large enough parallel corpus, while also controlling for annotation style.
-In particular, in the attempt to identify the real shape of such distribution, we build on the peculiar phenomenon observed in \citep{ref:Ferrer-i-Cancho2004} to propose a double-exponential model, in which the speed of exponential decay changes after a break-point.
-The theoretical motivation for this model shall be explained below.
+The large body of evidence in favor of DDm suggests that there are universal patterns underlying language structure, which are likely to reflect the functioning of the human brain rather than features of specific languages.
+Here we focus on the probability distribution of syntactic dependency distances as a window to that functioning \parencite{Liu2017DependencyDA}.
+Ferrer-i-Cancho described the probability of a syntactic dependency as an exponentially decaying function of distance for sentences of fixed length in Czech and Romanian \parencite{ref:Ferrer-i-Cancho2004,Ferrer2017d}.
+However, he made an interesting observation concerning a change in the speed of the decay: the probability of observing a dependency at distance 4-5 or more is higher than expected, in the sense that the decay slows down, which apparently contradicts the DDm principle itself.
+Later on, Liu proposed a power-law behaviour to describe the distribution of dependency distances in a Chinese treebank, considering sentences of mixed length \parencite{ref:HaitaoLiu} that was later refined as a modified power law with an additional parameter \parencite{Liu2009a}.
+A later cross-linguistic study covering 30 languages identified a power-law distribution for long sentences, and an exponential trend in short ones \parencite{LuHaitao:49}.
+These approaches illustrate the complexity of the analysed problem.
+Nevertheless, all these distributions have a similar shape, characterized by the dominance of very short distances and a long tail \parencite{Jiang2015TheEO}.
+The observed differences could hence derive from systematic discrepancies in sentence lengths, context, and annotation style, which all influence syntactic dependency distances \parencite{Jiang2015TheEO,Omega}.
+Moreover, power-laws can emerge from mixing other distributions, for instance from differently parameterized exponentials \parencite{Stumpf10022012}.
+Hence the need -- expressed in various studies \parencite{ref:Ferrer-i-Cancho2004, riskofmixing, Jiang2015TheEO} -- to find the common ground of these results, analyzing the distribution of dependency distances while accounting for all these factors: considering both mixed and fixed sentence lengths in a large enough parallel corpus, while also controlling for annotation style.